zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

     The `main-employees` page opens in the Page Designer.

 3. Click the **main-employees** Bind Text component on the page.
 Click **Properties** if necessary, then in the Properties pane, change `main employees` to `Employees` in the **Value** field.
 4. Now let's add a table to display employees.
-This time, instead of using the Components palette, let's use the Data palette, which provides a *data-first approach* that lets you design pages with data sources as the starting point.
+This time, instead of using the Components palette, let's use the Data palette, which provides a *data-first approach* where data sources serve as the starting point for your page design.
 To see this in action, click **Data** to open the Data palette, expand **Business Objects**, then the **Employee** business object.

     ![](images/data-palette-employee-object.png "This image shows the Data palette.
 The Employee business object under Business Objects is expanded to show its REST endpoints.")

-  You see all the REST endpoints that VB Studio created for you when the Employee business object was created.
+  You'll see all the REST endpoints that VB Studio created when the Employee business object was created.

 5. Drag and drop the **Get Many** REST endpoint (which fetches a list of employees) onto the canvas to bring up the **Render as** pop-up.